imsplitbit/xteve-ovpn/README.md

-# iptv-vpn
+# xteve-vpn
-Proxy IPTV through VPN tunnel
+xteve through VPN tunnel

 Docker container that will instantiate an openvpn tunnel for proxying iptv traffic.